sail-sg/rosmo/INSTALL.md

 ### Test

-Finally, for TPU/GPU users, to validate you have installed correctly, run `python -c "import jax; print(jax.devices())"` and expect a list of TPU/GPU devices printed.
+Finally, for TPU/GPU users, to validate you have installed Jax correctly, run `python -c "import jax; print(jax.devices())"` and expect a list of TPU/GPU devices printed.